tomlyscan/inet/showcases/emulation/videostreaming3/doc/index.rst

 ..
 The ethernet interface type in both hosts is set to :ned:`ExtUpperEthernetInterface`:

 The hosts are configured to have an :ned:`ExtUpperEthernetInterface`, and to use the TAP devices which were created by the setup script.
-The setup script assigned IP addresses to the TAP interfaces; the EXT interfaces are configured to copy the addresses from the tap interfaces:
+The setup script assigned IP addresses to the TAP interfaces; the EXT interfaces are configured to copy the addresses from the TAP interfaces:

 .. literalinclude:: ../omnetpp.ini
    :language: ini